salvalcantara/pid-tuning-bda58/src/pages/index.md

           ### Simple model-matching approach to robust PID design

-          A servo-oriented design is presented under the light of Model Matching theory.
-In particular, the simplest of such problems is addressed.
+          A servo-oriented design is presented under the light of the simplest Model Matching Problem.
 The resulting PID tuning rules are very similar to the Lambda Tuning ones.
       - content: >
           ### Alternative design for load disturbance improvement